astronomer/docs/astro/best-practices/upgrading-astro-runtime.md

 		- `pip freeze` output for both versions.
 		- A report with environment metadata and a Results table including any errors logged.
 		![Astro Upgrade Test Report](/img/guides/astro-upgrade_test_report.png)
-		- A Dependency Compare report listing the upgrades, additions and removals coming in the new Astro version and underlying Airflow package.
+		- A Dependency Compare report listing the upgrades, additions and removals coming in the new Astro runtime version and underlying Airflow package.
 For example, a "Major Updates" section lists the packages receiving new major versions, and a "Minor Updates" lists the packages receiving new minor versions:
 		```text
 		Major Updates:
 		azure-mgmt-datafactory 6.1.0 >> 7.0.0